vite-pwa/docs/guide/faq.md

 ## Monorepo with multiple projects and frameworks

 From version `0.14.5`, `vite-plugin-pwa` includes types for each framework, and so you can import proper virtual module in your monorepo project.
-Instead using [client.d.ts via](https://github.com/vite-pwa/vite-plugin-pwa/blob/main/client.d.ts) via `vite-plugin-pwa/client` (tsconfig.json file or TypeScript reference), use one of the following virtual modules:
+Instead using [client.d.ts](https://github.com/vite-pwa/vite-plugin-pwa/blob/main/client.d.ts) via `vite-plugin-pwa/client` (tsconfig.json file or TypeScript reference), use one of the following virtual modules:
 - `virtual:pwa-register/react`: configure `vite-plugin-pwa/react`.
 - `virtual:pwa-register/preact`: configure `vite-plugin-pwa/preact`.
 - `virtual:pwa-register/solid`: configure `vite-plugin-pwa/solid`.